splunk/splunk-operator/docs/AppFramework.md

 6. Apply the Custom Resource specification: `kubectl apply -f ClusterMaster.yaml`

-The App Framework detects the Splunk App archive files available in the App Source locations, and deploys the apps from the `adminApps`  folder to the cluster master instance for local use.
-A Pod reset is triggered on the cluster master to install any new or modified apps.
+The App Framework detects the Splunk App archive files available in the App Source locations, and deploys the apps from the `adminApps`  folder to the cluster manager instance for local use.
+A Pod reset is triggered on the cluster manager to install any new or modified apps.
 The App Framework will also scan for changes to the App Source folders based on the polling interval, and deploy updated archives to the instance.

-The apps in the `networkApps` and `clusterBase` folders are deployed to the cluster master for use on the cluster.
-The cluster master is responsible for deploying those apps to the cluster peers.
+The apps in the `networkApps` and `clusterBase` folders are deployed to the cluster manager for use on the cluster.
+The cluster manager is responsible for deploying those apps to the cluster peers.
 The Splunk cluster peer restarts are triggered by the contents of the Splunk apps deployed, and are not initiated by the App Framework.

 For more information, see the [Description of App Framework Specification fields](#description-of-app-framework-specification-fields)